gr3edydevel0per/gr3edydevel0per/README.md

         misc: ["Isotop-layout", "AOS", "selenium", "open-cv", "tensorflow", "scipy","Slider"] },
     currentStatus: "Learning",
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "There are two ways to write error-free programs; only the third one work" };
 ```